-Water hardness is dissolved minerals such as calcium and magnesium and occurs naturally in our water supply.
+Water hardness is a result of dissolved minerals such as calcium and magnesium and occurs naturally in our water supply.
 There are no distinctly defined levels of what constitutes hard or soft water.
 Typically, if the amount of dissolved Calcium Carbonate (CaCO3) is above 130 ppm or 8 grains per gallon, water is considered hard and can cause scale to build up in pipes, on faucets, and leave white spots on dishware.
-The District's water hardness ranges from 100 to 420 ppm or 6 to 25 grains per gallon.
+The District's water hardness can range from 110 to 420 ppm or 7 to 25 grains per gallon, depending on your location within the District.